You will agree with us when we say:

 Green energy | Solar | Solar Power Plant | Electricity production | Electricity grid | Lighting & appliances – homes | 0.7 |

 If you have not installed the ChartExpo in Google Sheets yet then you are missing a lot of visualization to be explored.
-You can create many complex visualizations like Sankey Diagram in Google Sheets in a few clicks without coding using ChartExpo Add-on.
-You can also use ChartExpo Excel Add-on to create an energy flow diagram/Sankey Chart in excel.
+You can create many complex visualizations in a few clicks without coding using ChartExpo Add-on.

 To Get Started with ChartExpo for Google Sheets Add-on, follow the Simple and Easy Steps Below.

-You can copy your data sheet and then select Sankey Chart from list.
+You can copy your data sheet and then select the chart from the list.

 Let’s check out the resulting chart.

-This is how you will have the first look of your visualization based on your data.
-Now you can click on any node to change the position according to your requirement.
-Even you can click on Edit Chart button to see different properties like changing colors etc.
+This is how you will have the first look at your visualization based on your data.
+Now you can click on any node to change the position according to your requirements.
+Even you can click on the Edit Chart button to see different properties like changing colors etc.

 A huge chunk of Nuclear energy is getting wasted.
 The good news is only 26% of the country’s overall energy needs are harnessed from nuclear sources.